 Charcoal toothpaste has gained popularity because many believe it can whiten teeth and improve oral health.
 The main ingredient, activated charcoal, is said to absorb stains from the tooth’s surface.
 While this sounds promising, whether it delivers real results depends on the product and how you use it.

 At Bella Smiles, we often get questions about charcoal toothpaste.
-Here’s what we—and the American Dental Association (ADA)—want you to know before adding it to your routine.
+Here’s what the American Dental Association (ADA) and we want you to know about the effectiveness of charcoal toothpaste for whitening teeth.

 Activated charcoal is a black, porous powder made by heating organic materials, like wood, at very high temperatures.
 This process creates a substance that can trap and absorb toxins or stains, which is why it’s often used in medical treatments for poisoning.

-In toothpaste, activated charcoal is said to work the same way—binding to stains and lifting them off your teeth.
+In toothpaste, activated charcoal is said to work the same way.
+It binds to stains and lifting them off your teeth.
 Some studies suggest it might help freshen breath and reduce plaque because of its antibacterial properties.
 But there’s a big concern: charcoal is rough on teeth.

 Charcoal’s gritty texture makes it highly abrasive.
 While it may remove surface stains, it can also wear away enamel—the outer layer of your teeth.
 Enamel is what protects your teeth from sensitivity and decay.
 Once it’s gone, it doesn’t grow back, leaving your teeth at risk for permanent damage.